mslinn/go-ethereum-walkthrough/Tours/committing_block/handling.md

 4. Check that the block header validates; see [`eth/fetcher/fetcher.go#L635-L682`](https://github.com/ethereum/go-ethereum/blob/master/eth/fetcher/fetcher.go#L635-L682)

-  b.
-If the block header validates correctly it is propagated to the node's peers (`#4a`)
     ```go
     // insert spawns a new goroutine to run a block insertion into the chain.
 If the
 // block's number is at the same height as the current import phase, it updates